joaomdsg/bonding-config-in-ubuntu/README.md

 ## Example workflow to configure a 4 interface bond on the testbed:
-1. Create a file called inventory and add the testbed access information
+1. Create a file called inventory and add the testbed access information to it
    ```bash
    touch inventory
    echo "[testbed_server]\n" > inventory